andrewringler/git-annex-turtle/developer-notes.md

  * commit workflows, commit, sync, sync --content, show un-committed file status (new icon or badge)
  * Menubar window should show list of remote transfers
  * Menubar window should show list of files querying and give option to pause, since our querying of git could stall a user's operations in the terminal
- * Share button, IE copy to public repo and place publicly accessible download link in copy/paste buffer.
-Google Drive or Dropbox might be popular options. see http://git-annex.branchable.com/tips/publishing_your_files_to_the_public/
  * add copy --to buttons, need to add support for listing on remotes for this.
  * what icons to display for git files, staged, in a commit, unstaged, etc…, maybe copy what git annex status does
  * in v5 repo, unlocked present files have no git annex info, so are currently showing up as a ?.
 We could save the key for these paths, but many git annex commands don't operate on keys.
 We could use `git annex readpresentkey <key> <remote uuid>`, but we would have to start storing keys, storing remotes and do a bit of calculating.
 More generally, when files are unlocked the user can change its content at any time, we could do a file system of kqueue watch?
 Also, in v5 repo, changing state between unlocked and locked does not affect git or git-annex branches.
 Doing a git annex drop from the context menus does nothing and has no feedback, git annex drop from command-line has similar behavior.